jbroadway/docs/docs/2023.1/studio/references/settings/dashboard-settings.md

 ## Props

 * **Lock Props** - Locks all props so they can't be moved.
 When enabled, this overrides individual prop settings.
-When disabled, props fuction according to what is selected in the prop's property menu.
+When disabled, props fuction according to what is selected in the Prop Properties menu for that prop.

 ## Audio